instana/iOSAgent/contributing.md

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+1. Add or update the UnitTests accordingly
+2. Make sure to follow the SwiftLint rules
+3. Avoid any build warning
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+4. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org/).
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+5. Update the Changelog.md with details of changes

 ## Release version
 Please make sure to follow the semantic versioning rules.
 1. Update version in `InstanaAgent.podspec` (`s.version = "<Your Version>"`)
-2. Update version in VersionConfig.Swift and update InstanaSystemUtilsTests
+2. Update version in VersionConfig.Swift and update InstanaSystemUtilsTests.
+Use [SemVer](http://semver.org/).
 3. Update CHANGELOG.md accordingly
 4. Run `git tag <Your Version> && git push origin <Your Version>`
 5. Run `pod trunk push InstanaAgent.podspec --allow-warnings`